EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Focus mirrors shape the vibro blade.

-semitransparent limiters are used to control length.
+Semitransparent limiters are used to control length.
 Even gundams have limiters.

 Holster is designed to put pressure on saber to charge.